yoavram/Milpitas/ms/ms.md

 The basic requirement for evolution via natural selection is a heritable phenotype that produces differential fitness.
 Therefore, if selection is neutral ($W = w$) or if there is no vertical transmission $\rho=0$, then any $0 \le x \le 1$ is an (unstable) equilibrium.

+The following result agrees with previous models that include a combination of vertical and oblique transmission [@Cavalli-Sforza1981, pg.
+251].

 **Result: constant environment.**
 _If $0 < \rho \le 1$ and $\omega_B < \omega_A$, then $x^* = 1$ is the equilibrium frequency of phenotype _A_  for any initial $x>0$, such that all the individuals will eventually have phenotype _A_._